seba-1511/specialists/paper/paper.md

-Interestingly, the choice of confusion matrix has only a limited impact on the overall performance, indicating that the emphasis should be put on the the clustering algorithm.
-We notice that clustering with greedy pairs consistantly yields better scores.
-However none of the specialist experiments is able to improve on the baseline, indicating that specialists might not be as efficient when dealing with a small number of classes.
+Interestingly, the choice of confusion matrix has only a limited impact on the overall performance, indicating that the emphasis should be put on the clustering algorithm.
+We notice that clustering with greedy pairs consistently yields better scores.
+However none of the specialist experiments is able to improve on the baseline, suggesting that specialists might not be the framework of choice when dealing with a small number of classes.